mikepartelow/mikepartelow.github.io/README.md

 That's right, I optimized my lightswitch by porting it to Kubernetes.
 It's a little sad, and a little dangerous/thrilling: now the room gets dark before I have time to leave.
 It's a big change to my lifestyle.

 Installing microk8s was incredibly easy.
-You could even say it was a `snap`, I know I sure said that.
+You could even say it was a [snap](https://microk8s.io/docs/getting-started), I know I sure said that.
 A lot.

 Kubernetes is an amazing platform for deploying applications, even trivial ones in a home setting.
 I can use the same `homeslice` repo to deploy my app to AWS or to a RaspberryPi.